NaniDAO/accounts/docs/src/src/validators/JointValidator.sol/contract.JointValidator.md

 ### _authorizers
 ========================== STORAGE ========================== ///

-*Stores mappings of authorizers to accounts.*
+*Stores mapping of authorizers to accounts.*

 ```solidity